 - 1. Understanding how accounting decisions affects real company practices. - 2.
 Understand the concepts of Deprecation, Inventory valuation and the methods employed by Indian Companies. - 3.
 Strengthening the foundations of the analytical approach to Managerial decision-making. - 4.
-Understanding consumer behavior. - 5.
-Understanding the production problem and how managers make input purchase decisions. - 6.
-Understanding the various market structure and how supply is determined in each. - 7.Understanding the external environment, common information problems faced/created by managers.
+Understanding the production problem and how managers make input purchase decisions.